Nucleus Colony 5-Frame DeeP

 Woodland - MannLake (866) 880-7678 - 500 Santa Anita Dr, Woodland, CA 95776

 Post Purchase Support: We want everyone to have a successful beekeeping experience and there are a number of free local resources to assist beekeepers and answer their questions.
 These include, Nevada County Beekeepers Association, Placer County Libraries, and hours of YouTube videos and tutorials.
-Spring is an extremely busy time of year for us and with our limited crews we are not able to provide post purchase training and support at this time, however we hope to offer this service in the future.
+Spring is an extremely busy time of year for us and with our limited crews we are not able to provide post purchase training and support at this time.

 A new queen is generally productive and fertile for 1-2 years.
-However, there are many factors that effect this, we have seen queens who fail in a matter of months and others live 3+ years.
-Unfortunately, we cannot guarantee hive survival for any length of time, however if your queen becomes a drone layer within the first two months we will provide a replacement queen at a discounted price of $10.
+However, there are many factors that affect this, we have seen queens that fail in a matter of months, and others live 4+ years.
+Unfortunately, we cannot guarantee hive survival for any length of time, however if your queen becomes a drone layer within the first two months we will provide a free replacement queen.

 Do I need to wear protective gear when working with the bees?

-Often times experienced beekeepers feel comfortable working bees without protective gear.
-It is highly recommended that first time beekeepers wear protective gear.
+Some experienced beekeepers feel comfortable working bees without protective gear.
+We highly recommended that you wear protective gear including coveralls, veil, boots, and leather gloves.